We are on section 25. The Minister has already spoken to this section.

 The Senator might know the answer from his years in the Seanad.

 Did I hear the word "quorum"?

 Senator Norris was in possession.

 I was only in possession because I called for a quorum.
 We have arrived at an extremely significant point in the debate.

 It is better than the mouse over there.

 Are there birds in here?
 It is a mouse.
-As I was saying, we have arrived at an extremely serious point as somebody with the background, reputation and standing-----
+As I was saying, we have arrived at an extremely serious point as somebody with the background, reputation and standing of Senator McDowell has alerted the House-----

 Does the Senator know what others are discussing?

------of Senator McDowell has alerted the House to the fact that provisions of this section of the Bill are clearly unconstitutional.
-He has put on the record arguments that clearly demonstrate this fact.
+-----to the fact that provisions of this section of the Bill are clearly unconstitutional.
+He has outlined arguments that clearly demonstrate this fact.
 It is a really serious matter and the House would be well advised to recognise it.